 And right now the California Air Resources Board, under Governor Newsom, is demanding clean air, clean water, and ultra-low-carbon fuel for motor vehicles.
 Because of the California Low Carbon Fuel Standard, a very attractive carbon reduction premium is paid for a fossil-free fuel like ours.

-> In fact, it’s so attractive New Energy Blue is now heading up a clean energy project to custom-tailor a low-carbon cellulosic ethanol in North Dakota and deliver it to the California fuel market.
-New Energy Spirit Biomass Refinery is planned for the Spiritwood Energy Park, right next door to all the wheat and barley straw and corn stalks it will ever need.
+In fact, it’s so attractive New Energy Blue is now heading up a clean energy project to custom-tailor a low-carbon cellulosic ethanol in the American Midwest and deliver it to the California fuel market.
+New Energy Blue has already aligned several prime Midwestern sites right next door to all the wheat and barley straw and corn stalks it will ever need.

-> A low CI score isn’t the only requirement.
+A low CI score isn’t the only requirement.
 The California Ambient Air Quality Standards sets the nation’s toughest requirements for lowering harmful air pollution, CI requirements our cellulosic ethanol can meet or exceed.
 Tests performed by the federal EPA and DOE have consistently shown that ethanol is superior to gasoline in virtually all forms of environmental protection.

-> California is the world’s sixth largest economy, with more cars and light trucks than any other state—making up 11% of all the vehicles in the United States.
-In fact, California demand is so great it can support over 70 projects the size of the New Energy Spirit Biomass Refinery.
+California is the world’s sixth largest economy, with more cars and light trucks than any other state—making up 11% of all the vehicles in the United States.
+In fact, California demand is so great it can support over 70 projects the size of the New Energy Biomass Refinery 66 tons per hour than can replace more than a million tons of carbon annually in the transportation sector.
 At the moment there’s no other project like it in America open to outside investors.
 The states Oregon, Washington, New York and many Midwestern states and the country of Canada are following California’s success.

-> Our success will help the world to breathe a little easier.
+Our success will help the world to breathe a little easier.

 Join our fight for clean air and water.